ChauhanRitika/ChauhanRitika/README.md

 - 👋 Hi, I’m @ChauhanRitika
-- 👀 I’m interested in Web Development and Software Development.
+- 👀 I’m interested in Web and Software Development.
-- 🌱 My hobbies are paiting and playing badminton.